 "We make music about place, spirit, culture and laws, wrapped in stunning guitar, sax and flute, expressed in the ancient Haida language."

 The trio first began working together for a MusicBC fundraising concert to purchase instruments for schools in Haida Gwaii in December, 2012.
-They came together again in 2016 to embark on the latest album, "Grizzly Bear Town".
+They came together again in 2016 to embark on "Grizzly Bear Town".

-Terri-Lynn represents a unique artistic voice for west coast indigenous culture.
-She is a Haida musician, artist, and lawyer, well known for her work in aboriginal-environmental law and as a recognized keeper of traditions for Haida music.
+Terri-Lynn Williams-Davidson is a unique voice for indigenous cultures.
+She is a Haida musician, artist, and lawyer, well known for her work in aboriginal-environmental law and as a recognized keeper of traditions.
 Born and raised in Haida Gwaii, Terri-Lynn has dedicated herself to the continuation of Haida culture.
-At the age of 13 she was drawn to the songs her centenarian great-grandmother sang.
-She subsequently helped rescue a legacy of Haida music from obscurity through her work with the Haida Gwaii Singers Society, preserving songs that might otherwise have been lost.
+The traditional Haida songs her centenarian great-grandmother sang have motivated and been a beacon throughout her life, leading her to help preserve a legacy of Haida music through the Haida Gwaii Singers Society.

 Bill Henderson is a singer/songwriter, lead vocalist and guitarist with the legendary Canadian rock band Chilliwack.
 He has also produced numerous recordings, winning a Juno Award for "Producer of the Year" and a Genie Award for best original song in a movie.
 He was the sound engineer for the Haida Gwaii Singers contemporary box set and was musical director for the Canadian edition of Sesame Street.
 Bill has also advocated for musicians and songwriters on the industry side, as Director of the Canadian Association of Recording Arts and Sciences (CARAS), and as Director and President of the Songwriters Association of Canada (SAC) and SOCAN.
 Bill is part of the folk music supergroup “UHF.”
 In 2015 Bill was honoured with an Order of Canada, one of the country’s highest civilian honours.